 What is an oscillating indicator?

-An oscillating indicator is an indicator that goes up and down within a band.
-When the readings are high, the security in question is overbought, and when the readings are low the security is oversold.
-An oscillating indicator is a mean-reverting indicator.
+An oscillating indicator is a mean-reverting indicator that moves up and down, often by using bands to indicate oversold and overbought levels.
+When the readings are high, the security is overbought, and when they are low, the security is oversold.

-There are many ways to interpret an oscillating indicator, but in this article, we only look at overbought and oversold conditions.
+There are many ways to interpret an oscillating indicator, but we only look at overbought and oversold conditions in this article.

 The price of the security, in the upper pane, goes up and down, while the indicator in the lower pane reacts to the velocity of the movements of the security.
 Even though the price in the upper pane sets a new high or low, the indicator doesn’t necessarily set a corresponding high or low.
 It all depends on the speed of the rise or decline of the price.